Standing seam metal roofing prices range from $11,000 to $14,500 installed on a 1,600 sq.ft. ranch home.

 Color and style options

-Standing seam is available in a wide range of standard, premium, two-tone and custom colors.
+Today, there is a wide range of standard, premium, two-tone and custom colors.
 Typically, most manufacturers sell products finished with Kynar 500 coatings, which is the industry’s best.
 It offers superior protection against color fading and chalking, and comes with a 30 year warranty.

 These are practically the same among major manufacturers, since they come from same 3-4 steel / aluminum coil producers and are usually painted with the same Kynar / Hylar or Acrylic coatings.